 Note: Don’t use the verb preguntar (“to ask”) when asking for help — asking for something is with pedir.

 Getting Help in Dire Situations

 But this is actually not the most useful way to ask for help in Spanish.
 By itself, this word means “help”.
-It can also be interpreted as the first person imperative, but that’s more rare.
+It can also be interpreted as the first-person imperative, but that’s rarer.

-More common that simply saying ¡Ayuda! is to say ¡Ayúdame! (to young people or between younger people), ¡Ayúdeme! (to an individual) or ¡Ayúdenme! to a group of people.
+More common than simply saying ¡Ayuda! is to say ¡Ayúdame! (to young people or between younger people), ¡Ayúdeme! (to an individual) or ¡Ayúdenme! to a group of people.

 Saying ¡Ayuda! isn’t “wrong”; it’s just not what you’d most often hear.

 When in an actual emergency — like someone has passed out, or you’re in a situation that’s life-threatening to yourself — you can call out anything, but calling out ¡Socorro! or ¡Auxilio! is standard Spanish for “Help!”.

 You can also just call them back to back. ¡Socorro! ¡Auxilio! ¡Ayúdenme!

 They’re basically synonyms.
 The root words have very similar meanings.
 The very socorrer means “to come to the aid of” (WordReference), and the verb auxiliar means “to give aid to” or “to attend” (WordReference).